Posted on March 29th, 2009

 Getting you the best possible results in residential real estate is what your CRS agent pledges to you.

-Don’t trust the sale of your most valuable asset to anything less than a CRS!
+Don’t trust the sale or purchase of your most valuable asset to anything less than a CRS!
 Sarah Ley is both a member of Arizona CRS, and national CRS.
-Call Sarah Ley at (520) 404-0544 or e-mail firstname.lastname@example.org if you would like a personal consultation to discuss your Tucson real estate needs…
+Call Sarah Ley at (520) 404-0544 or e-mail firstname.lastname@example.org for all of your Tucson real estate needs…

 Posted on October 14th, 2010

-The best thank-you gift that you can give your Realtor® for a job well done is referring your friends and family.
-As your Tucson Realtor, Sarah Ley aims to provide you with exemplary service from your real estate purchase or sale and beyond.
-Sarah provides above & beyond service to her clients because she wants you to be satisfied with your home purchase and/or sale, so that you feel proud to recommend her to people you know.
+The best thank you gift that you can give your Realtor® for a job well done is referring your friends and family.
+As your professional Tucson Realtor, with over 16 years of experience and 350 successful transactions under her belt, Sarah Ley aims to provide you with exemplary service from start to finish during your real estate purchase or sale, and beyond.
+The foundation of Sarah’s business practice is to provide consistent above & beyond service to her clients, treating them like members of her own family- so that they will be honored to refer their own family to Sarah when in need of Tucson real estate services.
+Sarah’s goal is for you to be 100% satisfied with your home purchase and/or sale, so that she can earn your trusted referrals.

 Sarah Ley welcomes your referrals.
-Sarah’s motto is “Your referrals are the reason for my business.”
-Sarah Ley is a Realtor you can refer your friends and family to with confidence.
+Sarah Ley’s business philosophy is “Your referrals are the reason for my business.”
+Sarah Ley is a Realtor you will want to work with and also to refer your friends and family to with 100% confidence.
+Call Sarah at 520-404-0544 or email her directly at email@example.com for a confidential analysis of your real estate need(s).

 Posted on January 17th, 2010

-In today’s complex real estate and legal environment, it is more critical than ever to utilize the services of a real estate professional.
-Having eleven years of experience assisting buyers and sellers in Tucson, Sarah Ley can help you anticipate the plethora of issues that may befall your real estate transaction.
+In today’s complex real estate and legal environment, it is critical to utilize the services of a professional Realtor.
+Having sixteen years of experience assisting buyers and sellers in Tucson, Arizona, Sarah Ley will help you anticipate and successfully navigate the plethora of issues that may befall your next real estate transaction.

-A few common mistakes that home buyers make include:
+Here are a few common mistakes that home buyers make:

 Posted on September 12th, 2009

 Are you relocating to Tucson?
-As your Tucson Realtor, Sarah Ley can affirm that there are countless reasons Tucson residents love living here.
-Just to mention a few: daily brilliant sunrises and sunsets, a temperate climate, hiking, nature respites, resorts, spas, a wide variety of cultural activities, as well as a diverse job market with many high-tech jobs.
+As your professional Tucson Realtor, Sarah Ley can affirm that there are countless reasons Tucson residents love living here in the “Old Pueblo.”
+Just to mention a few: you’ll enjoy daily brilliant sunrises and sunsets, a year round temperate climate, incredible hiking and cycling, nature respites, resorts, spas, a wide variety of cultural activities, a vibrant University and downtown area, equipped with a brand new street car, as well as a diverse job market with many high-tech jobs.

 - Median Age of Residents: 35